-Tenders cannot be viewed on the CHEST until they have been verified and released by an elected member.
-For values <£10,000 where written quotations are received, the documentation should be retained.
+For tenders in excess of £100,000, they must be verified and released by an elected member.
+If written quotations are received, the documentation should be retained.

 Evaluation of Tenders and Quotations

 Whilst written quotations will generally be evaluated on the basis of price only, a record must be made of the evaluation process undertaken.